Heat Exchanger Routine Maintenance Tips

 Shell and tube heat exchanger routine maintenance is no small task, so it’s important to include any and all relevant personnel in planning it.
 Work together to identify maintenance needs, a day that works best for the company and the right professionals to assist or carry out the job.

 “Approach your planned maintenance day with a checklist.”

-“Myself, the maintenance manager and the environmental health and safety coordinator typically work together on scheduling and making sure we have the proper documentation, training records, etc.,” Tyler Edmundson, the plant manager at ethanol plant Mid-Missouri Energy, told Ethanol Producer Magazine.
+“The maintenance manager, the environmental health and safety coordinator, and I typically work together on scheduling and making sure we have the proper documentation, training records, etc.,” Tyler Edmundson, the plant manager at ethanol plant Mid-Missouri Energy, told Ethanol Producer Magazine.
 “Safety is the No. 1 priority – making sure contractors have proper credentials and understand our policies and expectations.”